awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 + SSD\-backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS
 + HDD\-backed volumes optimized for large streaming workloads where throughput \(measured in MiB/s\) is a better performance measure than IOPS

-The following table describes the use cases and performance characteristics for each volume type:
+The following table describes the use cases and performance characteristics for each volume type\.

+**Note**
+AWS updates to the performance of EBS volume types may not immediately take effect on your existing volumes\.
+To see full performance on an older volume, you may first need to perform a `ModifyVolume` action on it\.
+For more information, see [Modifying the Size, IOPS, or Type of an EBS Volume on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modify-volume.html)\.

 |  | Solid\-State Drives \(SSD\) | Hard Disk Drives \(HDD\) |